 In June 2016, we introduced MongoDB Atlas, our hosted DBaaS offering which we run and manage in the public cloud.
 MongoDB Atlas is based on Community Server and provides customers with an elastic, managed offering that includes automated provisioning and healing, comprehensive system monitoring, managed backup and restore, default security and other features that reduce operational complexity and increase application resiliency.
 MongoDB Atlas allows customers to remove themselves from the complexity of managing the database and related underlying infrastructure, so they can instead focus on the application and end-user experience.
-To drive usage and adoption by developers, we recently introduced a free tier for MongoDB Atlas that includes limited processing power and storage, which is currently available on AWS.
-We expect to make MongoDB Atlas available in the Microsoft Azure and Google Cloud Platform public clouds in the near future, allowing customers to move workloads freely between public cloud providers and avoiding public cloud vendor lock-in.
+MongoDB Atlas is available on AWS, Google Cloud Platform, or GCP, and Microsoft Azure, allowing customers to select their public cloud provider and avoid vendor lock-in.
+To drive usage and adoption by developers, we recently introduced a free tier for MongoDB Atlas that includes limited processing power and storage.